-Elizabeth S. Saylor has litigated civil rights and commercial matters for 15 years in federal and state court at the trial and appellate level.
+Elizabeth S. Saylor has litigated civil rights and commercial matters for over 15 years in federal and state court at the trial and appellate level.
 She has argued appeals in numerous courts, including the Second Circuit Court of Appeals and New York Court of Appeals.

 Ms. Saylor has extensive class action experience, including successfully representing classes of defrauded consumers, detainees illegally strip searched, medical residents, immigrants illegally denied public benefits, underpaid workers, and voters denied paper ballots.
 These class actions have resulted in settlements totaling $100 million and extensive injunctive reform helping approximately 500,000 persons.

 She also represents individual clients in sexual harassment and assault; police misconduct; prisoners’ rights; election law; wage and hour litigation; and employment and housing cases alleging discrimination on the basis of race, sex, age, familial status, pregnancy, disability, and source of income.

 Her commercial practice includes contract and tort disputes, as well as constitutional challenges to government regulations.
 She also advises companies on a wide array of workplace issues such as hiring and terminations, internal investigations, disability accommodations, contract negotiation, and human resources policies and best practices.
 She has successfully negotiated separation agreements for dozens of employees, including the managing partner of a major foreign law firm and high-level executives of an insurance company, hedge fund, and bank.

 Prior to joining the firm in 2006, Ms. Saylor worked as a Skadden fellow at The Legal Aid Society and clerked for the Hon.
 Robert D. Sack of the Second Circuit Court of Appeals.

 Ms. Saylor graduated magna cum laude from Harvard Law School, where she served as an Editor on the Harvard Women’s Law Journal and received the Massachusetts Bar Association and Kaufman Public Interest Fellowships.
 Ms. Saylor spent her law school summers at working at NOW Legal Defense and Education Fund (now called Legal Momentum) and Debevoise & Plimpton.